Codecademy/docs/content/sql/concepts/dates/terms/extract/extract.md

 ---
 Title: 'EXTRACT()'
-Description: 'Used to extract a specific part from date such as year, month etc.'
+Description: 'Used to extract a specific part from the date such as year, month, etc.'
 Subjects:
   - 'Data Science'
 Tags: